mdrakibhasanrc/Case-Study-for-CRO/README.md

 ii) BigQuery – For advanced data analysis and deeper insights into customer behavior.

-iii) Hotjar – To analyze heatmaps and session recordings for usability issues.

-iv) Microsoft Clarity – To track user interactions and identify friction points.
+iii) Microsoft Clarity – To track user interactions and identify friction points.

-v) Looker Studio – To create a visual dashboard for easy performance tracking.
+iv) Looker Studio – To create a visual dashboard for easy performance tracking.

 ## My Approach to solve this issues:

 ### 1. Initial Consultation & Discovery

-We started with a detailed discussion to understand the client’s pain points, business goals, and customer behavior.
+I started with a detailed discussion to understand the client’s pain points, business goals, and customer behavior.

 ### 2. Data Integration & Setup